Updated May 27, 2026

 | Visual Aesthetics | Visible seam/disc at the bottom; “step” profile. | Seamless, unibody, elegant construction. |

-| Durability Risk | Risk of disc separation (thermal shock/impact). | Bonded for life; physical separation impossible. |
+| Durability Risk | Risk of disc separation (thermal shock/impact). | Designed to reduce the risk of base separation because the body is formed from one bonded sheet. |

 | Target Market | Entry-level / Supermarkets / Discount Retail. | Mid-to-High End / Specialty Stores / HoReCa. |